 Pay a visit to the magnificent Palacio de la Moneda — the Presidential offices and former mint.
-The wonderful changing of the guard ceremony takes place every other day, and includes a couple of toe-tapping numbers from the accompanying military band.
+The wonderful changing of the guard ceremony takes place here every other day, and includes toe-tapping numbers from an accompanying military band.
 I bet the President loves to sit in his office and hum along.

-Nearby, the Chilean National Museum of Fine Arts (Museo Nacional de Bellas Artes) is a superb example of 19th century beaux-arts architecture.
-The collection inside is equally engaging.
+Nearby, the Museo Nacional de Bellas Artes (Chilean National Museum of Fine Arts) is a superb example of 19th century beaux-arts architecture.
 There are regular special exhibitions in addition to the permanent collection of Chilean art.
 Check the website for details.

 Santiago for history lovers

 There are plenty of historical must-sees in Santiago.